Clever, loyal, and goofy – this is exactly what we get with the Bernedoodle.

 Often described as similar in nature to the Goldendoodle, the main difference is that these puppies can be particularly headstrong.
 However, with positive training most puppies grow out of this.

 This dog’s size is key in your hunt for a puppy:

 - For standard-sized puppies the mother and father are interchangeable.

-- For a mini-sized puppy, the litter should have a Bernese Mountain Dog mother and Poodle father.
+- For a mini-sized puppy, the litter should have a Bernese Mountain Dog mother and a Poodle father.

 - Finally, for a toy variation, the litter should have a F1b mini bernedoodle parent.